FIRE TRUCKS AT WAR

 Fire Apparatus

-standard commercial equipment procured locally by individual post.
-Several large orders of apparatus
+commercial equipment procured locally by individual post.
+Several large orders of apparatus were

-were placed during WW I from Ahrens-Fox, Howe, Seagrave and American LaFrance, but the majority
+placed during WW I from Ahrens-Fox, Howe, Seagrave and American LaFrance, but the majority of fire

-of fire apparatus was still procured locally.
-Getting parts when breakdowns occurred became a
+apparatus was still procured locally.
+Getting parts when breakdowns occurred became a problem with

 In 1925 the Army decided to began building it's own fire apparatus.
 This decision was made for two